 Perhaps a better way to think about Realm is not just as a mobile database, but as an edge data layer.
 Shifting your data to the edge of your infrastructure can mean the mobile device, but in the case of web applications, the edge is the webserver itself.
 This capability is even more powerful with the launch of Realm Platform and the concept of synchronized Realms.

 Now your edge data layer isn’t just a basic cache requiring complex machinery to keep up-to-date, but rather a realtime database.
 Multiple copies of a Realm seamlessly update, which can be used to simplify scaling out your caching infrastructure, in addition to managing mobile device data synchronization.
 Github-Gantt doesn’t need scale out, but it does support configuring the Realm as a synchronized Realm by simply providing a few extra parameters in the configuration:

-This enables opening the data in the Realm Browser to view or make live-updates.
-Furthermore, if we wanted to extend the web application, we could export the model definition in the Realm Browser to Swift, Objective-C, Java, or C# and immediately have the synced data accessible in a mobile application.
+This enables opening the data in Realm Studio to view or make live-updates.
+Furthermore, if we wanted to extend the web application, we could export the model definition in Realm Studio to Swift, Objective-C, Java, or C# and immediately have the synced data accessible in a mobile application.

 Today, we only offer our Node SDK for server-side use-cases, but we plan to launch other languages, like Java and C#, as well.
 If this sounds interesting, we would love to hear from you!

 This content has been published here with the express permission of the author.